Menu

 There are many things you can do to control your bicycle, even in an emergency.
 First, ensure your bicycle is the right size and properly adjusted to fit you.
 A properly fitted bicycle is easier to control, more comfortable, and causes less fatigue.
 A bicycle shop can help you choose the correct size bicycle.
 Ensure your bicycle is in good working order by inspecting it regularly.

-The California Vehicle Code (CVC) contains specific laws pertaining to bicycle riders.
+The California Vehicle Code contains specific laws pertaining to bicycle riders.
 For example, it is unlawful to operate a bicycle while under the influence of an alcoholic beverage or a drug (CVC §21200.5).

 Protect Yourself